 There are 40 miles of footpaths around Cragside, so if you’re into hiking you’ll be spoilt for choice; just don’t forget your walking boots, as this rocky terrain can be challenging!

-The interior of Cragside house is no less beautiful, and if you’re into historical gadgets you’re in for a treat.
+The interior of Cragside house is no less beautiful, and if you’re into historical gadgets, you’re in for a treat.
 Lord Armstrong designed and built dozens of new inventions – from a water-powered laundry to rudimental versions of a dishwasher – and today the house is chock-full of gadgets that aimed to make Victorian living that bit easier.
-After you’ve explored, be sure to head to the tearoom for its excellent cream tea!

-Just five miles from the English border, among the beautiful hills and meadows of the Severn Valley, you’ll find Powis Castle & Gardens; one of Wales’ most impressive historic houses.
+Just five miles from the English border, among the beautiful hills and meadows of the Severn Valley, you’ll find Powis Castle and Gardens; one of Wales’ most impressive historic houses.

 Once a medieval fortress, the castle was inhabited by the Herbert family from the 1570s, and each generation played a part in making the castle so unique.